LucasMull/dbgen/README.md

             will generate unique values from 1000 to 3000, that scale proportionally to the database size, and are randomly arranged

-## LINK
+## COMPOSITE_KEY
-     A field may be linked to another field (aka the linker), meaning that the linked field holds a dependency on the output of the linker.
-For each value input by the linker, each corresponding value input by the linked field must be unique to that particular linker's value.
-For example, if the linker inputs a value of "John" and the linked proceeds with a value of "1234", the value "1234" becomes unavailable for every proceeding input of "John", rendering each value that's input by the linked field, unique to that particular linker value.
+     A field may have it's entities attached to another field's entities, meaning that no entity occurrence (table row) may be duplicated.

+     A field may receive many attachments from different fields, but each is treated as a unique composite key, for example:

+     dbgen [FIELD1] \~ [FIELD2] \~ [FIELD3]

+     The resulting keys will be FIELD1_FIELD2 and FIELD1_FIELD3, which is different from a chain FIELD1_FIELD2_FIELD3 (field2 attach to field1 and field3 attach to field2).

+     Each entity inserted by FIELD2 and FIELD3 will be unique to the FIELD1's entity, if there are no possible unique entities for insertion, NULL will be output instead.

+     The attachment always occurs to the leftmost non-composite key, and a composite key may never attach to another composite key.

      \~
-        will link the field to the right of the symbol with the leftmost (not linked to any) column
+        will attach the field at the right side the symbol, to the leftmost non-composite field

      Examples:

-        dbgen [data.txt] \~ [100-500]
+        dbgen [data.txt] \~ [100-500] \~ [users.txt]
-                links values from range 100-500 to the values of data.txt,
+                creates a composite key of data.txt and numbers from a range of 100-500, and creates a composite key of data.txt and user.txt